testing-cabal/mock/README.txt

 called with.
 You can also specify return values and set needed attributes in the normal way.

-mock is tested on Python versions 2.5-2.7 and Python 3. mock is also tested with the latest versions of Jython and pypy.
+mock is CI tested using Travis-CI on Python versions 2.6, 2.7, 3.2, 3.3, 3.4,
+3.5, nightly Python 3 builds, pypy, pypy3.
+Jython support is desired, if someone could contribute a patch to .travis.jml to support it that would be excellent.

 The mock module also provides utility functions / objects to assist with testing, particularly monkey patching.